Dance Dance Revolution: As exercise

 Many news outlets have reported how playing DDR can be good aerobic exercise; some regular players have reported weight loss of 10–50 pounds (5–20 kg).
 In one example, a player found that including DDR in her day-to-day life resulted in a loss of 95 lb.
 Some other examples would be Matthew Keene's account of losing upwards of 150 lb and Yashar Esfandi's claim of losing 85 lb in four months through incorporation of DDR.
 Although the quantity of calories burned by playing DDR have not been scientifically measured, the amount of active movement required to play implies that DDR provides at least some degree of healthy exercise, and is an effective part of a balanced workout routine.

 Many home versions of the game have a function to estimate calories burned, given a player's weight.
 Additionally, players can use "workout mode" to make a diary of calories burned playing DDR and any self-reported changes in the player's weight.
 The latest arcade release, DanceDanceRevolution WORLD, tracks calories burned per song, as well as the total calories burned by the player for the day.
 Additionally, the game's interface showcases the equivalent food to the amount of burned calories (such as a banana, a bowl of rice, and spaghetti carbonara).

 Use in schools

 At the start of 2006, Konami announced that the DDR games would be used as part of a fitness program to be phased into West Virginia's 765 state schools, starting with its 103 middle schools, over the next two years.
 The program was conceived by a researcher at West Virginia University's Motor Development Center.

-California Institute of Technology allows its students to use DDR to fulfill part of its physical education requirement, as students may design their own fitness program.

-University of Kansas has a class for Dance Dance Revolution open for students to take as a 1 credit hour course.
+California Institute of Technology allows its students to use DDR to fulfill part of its physical education requirement, as students may design their own fitness program, and the University of Kansas has a class for Dance Dance Revolution open for students to take as a 1 credit hour course.

 Cyber Coach has sold in excess of 600 systems in schools in the UK and features the DDR-inspired game Disco Disco 2.